AlexanderPinkerton/rainmaker9000/README.md

 ## 🧠 How It Works

 1. A **top-mounted water reservoir** feeds a water rail via gravity.
-2. The ESP32 controls **relay-driven solenoid valves** via a shift register or GPIO expansion.
+2. The ESP32 controls 12V relays which then control **solenoid valves**.
-3. Each module contains a relay+valve and passes control/data downstream.
 4. The **touchscreen interface** allows users to configure:
    * Milliliters per watering cycle
    * Frequency: daily or weekly
 5. The system saves user settings and tracks the last watering time.